China Volleyball Association

-Chinese Volleyball Association (中国排球协会) is a national non-governmental, nonprofit sports organization in the People's Republic of China.
+China Volleyball Association is a national non-governmental, nonprofit sports organization in the People's Republic of China.
 It represents China in the Fédération Internationale de Volleyball and the Asian Volleyball Confederation, as well as the volleyball sports in the All-China Sports Federation.
 It also manages men's and women's national volleyball team of China and organizes Chinese Volleyball Super League.

 National teams

 For details please refer to main articles for dedicated teams.